Register to enable "Calculate" button.

 LMNO Engineering uses the viscosity unit conversion from SSU to m2/s of 1 SSU = 2.2e-7 m2/s.
 However, if viscosity in SSU is less than 100 SSU, the relation between SSU and m2/s is significantly non-linear.
 Therefore, the unit conversion is not valid, and a different viscosity unit should be selected.
 Additional discussion of SSU can be found in Weast (1984, p.
 F-36).

-Pressure Reief Valve for Liquids Messages Back to calculator
+Pressure Relief Valve for Liquids Messages Back

 Initial checks: